Did YHVH Tell Abraham to Sacrifice Isaac?

 (3) And the ultimate question therefore is: Was indeed Yitschak offered as a human sacrifice, or there is something in the text we do not understand?

-This is what we will challenge in the following, as we will ask the intelligent reader to rethink the whole story of the “Isaac sacrifice”.
-Also, we do not ask the reader to substitute our judgment for his or her own but to carefully examine the matter, as it will be exposed below.
+This we will challenge in the following, as we will ask the intelligent reader to rethink the whole story of the “Isaac sacrifice”.
+We do not ask the reader to substitute our judgment for his or her own but to carefully examine the matter, as it will be exposed below.

 Was Abraham told to sacrifice Isaac?